paradime-io/social-media-data-modeling-challenge/README.md

 ### Key Metrics
 Since the focus of the analysis revolves around tiktok audio performance, I created a composite performance metric to score and compare each audio to identify which ones stand out.
 The composition of this metric is as follows:
-- **Total Views**: these are views amassed across all viral videos associated with an audio across the 30-month period
+- **Total Views**: these are views amassed across all viral videos associated with an audio across the 30-month period - in other words, viral views
 - **Top 100 Appearances**: number of times an audio appeared on any monthly top 100 leaderboard per tokboard.com
 - **Top 10 Appearances**: number of times an audio broke into any top 10 leaderboard by views
 - **Average Ranking**: average leaderboard rank when an audio has appeared on the leaderboard